bigfrog10/python-tutorial/README.md

 - packages and modules
     - package paths have to be uniquely globally.
 If one lib uses a path, then this path can't be used elsewhere in the global.
 So it's better to create top unique package name.
 Python does not do package merging.
+This is a big drawback in my view.

 #### Chapter 6.
 More Functions
 ___